 1. Bluehost Shared Hosting

-Shared hosting is perfect for people who do not have a lot of money to splash on their website and people who do not get a lot of traffic.
+Shared hosting is perfect for people who do not have a lot of money to invest into their website and people who do not get a lot of traffic.
 If you fit these requirements, then a shared hosting plan is the best for you.
-Like we said earlier, a shared hosting plan means that you're sharing a single server's resources with a lot of other people.
+Like we said earlier, a shared hosting plan means that you’re sharing a single server’s resources with a lot of other people.
 That means that you and other people will be covering the cost of renting that server, and that would bring the price you have to pay down.
-Obviously, the only downside would then be that your site wouldn't have access to a lot of resources— keep in mind, though, that if your site doesn't get a lot of traffic it's unlikely that'll you even need a server's complete resources in the first place.
+Obviously, the only downside would then be that your site wouldn’t have access to a lot of resources— keep in mind, though, that if your site doesn’t get a lot of traffic it’s unlikely that’ll you even need all the resources of the server in the first place.

 While that is true, Bluehost makes the choice even easier for users by providing four tiers of shared hosting.
-This means that you can choose the level of a server's resources that you want to be allocated to you.
-Bluehost's four tiers are the Basic, Plus, Choice-Plus, and Pro plans.
-Most hosts only offer three tiers of shared hosting plans, and that's a shame because four tiers allow for a better level of scalability.
-In fact, only Squarespace immediately comes to mind as a host that also offers four shared hosting plans.
-On the other end of the spectrum, iPage actually offers only one tier of shared hosting plans.
-If you want to find out other ways that hosts generally deviate from the well-beaten path, you can read our Bluehost vs. iPage comparison.
+This means that you can choose the level of a server’s resources that you want to be allocated to you.
+Bluehost’s four tiers are the Basic, Plus, Choice-Plus, and Pro plans.
+Most hosts only offer three tiers of shared hosting plans, and that’s a shame because four tiers allow for a better level of scalability.
+Squarespace immediately comes to mind as another host that also offers four shared hosting plans.
+On the other end of the spectrum, you have companies like iPage that only offer one package.
+It’s quite interesting to see the differences between iPage and Bluehost given that they are sister companies.

-Now, before we go into pricing, the thing to note is that initial pricing is kinda wiggly.
+Now, before we go into pricing, it’s worth noting that Bluehost’s initial pricing is kinda wiggly.
 That means it is subject to changes every now and then.
-This is because Bluehost runs a lot of programs and specials throughout the year— and most times, if you search diligently enough, you'll find a discount of around 30-35%.
-The renewal price is what is constant and is what you should focus on if you're planning on anything long term.
+This is because Bluehost runs a lot of programs and specials throughout the year— and most times, if you search diligently enough, you’ll find a discount of around 30-35%.
+The renewal price is what is constant and is what you should focus on if you’re planning on anything long term.

 - The next plan is the Plus plan and it costs, at present, $5.45 per month.
 This plan comes with unlimited websites, unlimited SSD storage, unmetered bandwidth, free SSL certificate, unlimited domains, unlimited parked domains, unlimited sub-domains, Spam Experts, and 1 office 365 mailbox, free for thirty days.
 The renewal fee for this plan is $10.99.